 Best practices

-Combine with a macOS Software Update at Night policy for low-touch fleet hygiene, reserving ad-hoc pushes for emergencies.
+Combine with a macOS Software Update policy for low-touch fleet hygiene, reserving ad-hoc pushes for emergencies.

 Encourage users to keep lids open and power connected overnight; updates that miss the window will install at next launch.